bouwe77/temba/docs/docs/documentation.md

 Once enabled, the WebSocket server is available at the same host and port as your API, using the /ws path, for example: `ws://localhost:8362/ws`

-Once connected, whenever a resource is changed via a POST, PUT, PATCH, or DELETE request a message will be sent.
+Once connected, whenever a resource is changed via a `POST`, `PUT`, `PATCH`, or `DELETE` request a message will be sent.

-The broadcast message is a JSON object containing the name of the resource, the type of change ("CREATE", "UPDATE", or "DELETE"), and the updated resource object:
+The broadcast message is a JSON object containing the name of the resource, the type of change (`"CREATE"`, `"UPDATE"`, `"DELETE"`, or "DELETE_ALL"), and the updated resource object:

 ```json
 {